Electric Bike Buyer's Checklist

 What is the gross weight of the electric bike?

-The next important specification to consider when selecting an electric bicycle is weight.
+The next important specification to consider when selecting an electric bike is weight.
 What is the weight of the electric bike (including battery = gross weight)?
-Less expensive bicycles tend to be heavier whereas electric bicycles over $2,000 tend to be lighter weight.
+Less expensive bicycles tend to be heavier whereas electric bikes over $2,000 tend to be lighter weight.

-If you have to carry your electric bicycle in and out of a 3rd-floor apartment, up and down stairs, then you may want to consider the lighter weight electric bicycles.
-Also, if you plan on sometimes using pedal power versus the electric motor, you will want to get an electric bicycle that is not too heavy to pedal electricity-free.
+If you have to carry your electric bike in and out of a 3rd-floor apartment, up and down stairs, then you may want to consider the lighter weight electric bikes.
+Also, if you plan on sometimes using pedal power versus the electric motor, you will want to get an electric bike that is not too heavy to pedal electricity-free.

 What do the voltage, amp hours and watts say about an electric bike?